Video and Model Details

 When the Temple was announced, many Paraguayan Latter-day Saints were so excited they shouted out loud.
 Abilio Samaniego, who later became one of the Church’s leaders in charge of the temple, stated, “When we heard the news that a temple was to be built in Paraguay, we clapped and jumped and hollered.
 We wanted the Lord to know how happy we were.”
 He said, “The Lord has shown us much love, and I am grateful.”

-Elder Jensen offered the dedicatory prayer giving thanks that the people of this nation would soon receive the fulness of priesthood blessings and ordinances in their own country.
+Elder Jensen offered the dedicatory prayer giving thanks that the people of this nation would soon receive the fullness of priesthood blessings and ordinances in their own country.
 He also gave thanks for those persons whose lives would be touched and forever changed by coming to a knowledge of the restored gospel because of the future temple.
 He expressed desire that the members would dutifully pay their tithes, thus enabling them to receive temple recommends.

 An open house was held from May 4–11, 2002.
 This allowed Latter-day Saints and those not of the faith to see the inside of the temple and learn more about what takes place inside.